rails/rails/guides/source/getting_started.md

 Two very common sources of data that are not UTF-8:

-* Your text editor: Most text editors (such as Textmate), default to saving files as UTF-8.
+* Your text editor: Most text editors (such as TextMate), default to saving files as UTF-8.
 If your text editor does not, this can result in special characters that you enter in your templates (such as é) to appear as a diamond with a question mark inside in the browser.
 This also applies to your i18n translation files.